Beyond Face Swapping: A Diffusion-Based Digital Human Benchmark for Multimodal Deepfake Detection: DigiShield: A Multimodel Deepfake Detection Baseline

 \section{DigiShield: A Multimodel Deepfake Detection Baseline}

-Existing detection models show substantial performance degradation on the DigiFakeAV dataset (detailed in the Sec. \ref{baselinecom}, Baseline Comparison), highlighting their limitations in capturing multimodal features of diffusion-based digital human forgeries.
-To address this, we introduce DigiShield, which enhances adaptability to novel forgery types and serves as a reproducible baseline and reference for future research.
+Existing models exhibit significant performance drops on the DigiFakeAV dataset (see Sec.~\ref{baselinecom}), underscoring limitations in multimodal detection of diffusion-based digital human forgeries.
+To address this, we propose DigiShield, which provides a new baseline for future research.